arnaubrichs/M4L-Devices/README.md

 - [Note Toggle Map 1.0](https://maxforlive.com/library/device/8074/note-toggle-map): Allows you to toggle a mapped parameter or button with incoming MIDI note ons/offs.
 - Note Trigger Map v.2: Modified version of the classic [Note Trigger Map](https://maxforlive.com/library/device/7056/note-trigger-map	), but implementing a "sample-and-hold" upon being triggered.

+### MIDI
+- NoteSwap4L: Use the device in combination with "OnsetPitch Detector".
+The notes sent from that device are swapped with the incoming MIDI note data.